IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 **Ledger** - This is the storage for the blockchain on a peer.
 It contains the actual block data which consist of transaction parameters and key value pairs.
 It is written by chaincode.

+**Chaincode** - Chaincode is Hyperledger speak for smart contracts.
+It defines the assets and all rules about assets.

 **Assets** - An asset is an entity that exists in the ledger.
 It’s a key value pair.
 In the context of marbles this is a marble, or a marble owner.

-**Chaincode** - Chaincode is our word for smart contracts.
-It defines the assets and all rules about assets.

 Let’s look at the operations involved when creating a new marble.

 1. The first thing that happens in marbles is registering our admin `user` with our network's `CA`.
-If successful, the `CA` will send Marbles transaction certificates that the SDK will store for us in our local file system.
+If successful, the `CA` will send Marbles enrollment certificates that the SDK will store for us in our local file system.
 1. When the admin creates a new marble from the user interface the SDK will create an invocation transaction.
 1. The create marble transaction gets built as a `proposal` to invoke the chaincode function `init_marble()`.
-The `proposal` was created in part by signing transaction certificates that were generated from our networks CA.
 1. Marbles (via the SDK) will send this `proposal` to a `peer` for endorsement.
 1. The `peer` will simulate the transaction by running the Go function `init_marble()` and record any changes it attempted to write to the `ledger`.
 1. If the function returns successfully the `peer` will endorse the `proposal` and send it back to Marbles.
-Errors will also be sent back, but they will not be endorsed.
+Errors will also be sent back, but the `proposal` will not be endorsed.
 1. Marbles (via the SDK), will then send the endorsed `proposal` to the `orderer`.
 1. The `orderer` will organize a sequence of `proposals` from the whole network.
 It will check the sequence of transactions is valid by looking for transactions that conflict with each other.
 Any transactions that cannot be added to the block because of conflicts will be marked as errors.
-The `orderer` will broadcast the new block to all peers.
+The `orderer` will broadcast the new block to the peers of the network.
 1. Our `peer` will receive the new block and validate it by looking at various signatures and hashes.
 It is then finally committed to the `peer's` `ledger`.
 1. At this point the new marble exists in our ledger and should soon exist in all peer's ledgers.